eunomia-bpf/eunomia-bpf/README.md

 # download the release from https://github.com/eunomia-bpf/eunomia-bpf/releases/latest/download/ecli
 $ wget https://aka.pw/bpf-ecli -O ecli && chmod +x ./ecli
 $ sudo ./ecli run https://eunomia-bpf.github.io/eunomia-bpf/sigsnoop/package.json # simply run a pre-compiled ebpf code from a url
+$ sudo ./ecli run sigsnoop:latest # run with a name and download the latest version bpf tool from our repo
 ```

 Or you can write eBPF kernel code only and compile it to a `JSON`: